javierbarbero/DEAMATLAB/readme.txt

 - examples: examples of all the functions included in the toolbox.
 - unittests: unitests of the functions of the toolbox.

-##How to cite:
-See instructions at:
+For "How to cite" see instructions at: http://www.deatoolbox.com/how-to-cite/

-http://www.deatoolbox.com/how-to-cite/

-##License
-Code is distributed under the GNU-GPL3
+License: Code is distributed under the GNU-GPL3 http://www.gnu.org/licenses/gpl-3.0.html

-http://www.gnu.org/licenses/gpl-3.0.html